Java News Roundup: Jakarta EE 11 Released, Agent2Agent Java SDK, Kotlin, WildFly, JobRunr, Maven

 <!—->

-MongoDB (NASDAQ:MDBGet Free Report) last issued its earnings results on Wednesday, June 4th.
-The company reported $1.00 earnings per share for the quarter, beating the consensus estimate of $0.65 by $0.35.
-The company had revenue of $549.01 million during the quarter, compared to analysts’ expectations of $527.49 million.
+MongoDB (NASDAQ:MDBGet Free Report) last released its quarterly earnings data on Wednesday, June 4th.
+The company reported $1.00 earnings per share for the quarter, topping analysts’ consensus estimates of $0.65 by $0.35.
+The firm had revenue of $549.01 million during the quarter, compared to analyst estimates of $527.49 million.
 MongoDB had a negative return on equity of 3.16% and a negative net margin of 4.09%.
-MongoDB’s quarterly revenue was up 21.8% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.51 EPS.
-Analysts anticipate that MongoDB will post -1.78 EPS for the current year.
+The business’s quarterly revenue was up 21.8% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $0.51 earnings per share.
+Research analysts expect that MongoDB, Inc. will post -1.78 EPS for the current fiscal year.

 MongoDB Company Profile